No products in the cart.

-Frank is also a big fan of BMW having included an “orange car”, the famous E30 M3 on the cover of Nostalgia Ultra and owning multiple beemers.
-The story of that cover photo is also worth mentioning.
-The car on the photo actually wasn’t his and neither was the picture.
+Frank is also a big fan of BMW having included an “orange car”, the famous E30 M3 on the Nostalgia Ultra album cover, and owning multiple beemers.
+The story of that frank ocean album cover is also worth mentioning.
+The car in the photo actually wasn’t his and neither was the picture.
 The picture was taken by a BMW enthusiast who goes by the username Dricebrug and was an active member in bimmerforums and he also owned the car at the time but has sold it by now.
 Dricebrug said that Frank Ocean never contacted him about using the image as the cover of his mixtape and said he has tried to contact Frank himself but it’s not known if they got in touch or not.

 Frank Ocean’s later cars

-After the success of his mixtape Nostalgia, Ultra and first studio album Channel Orange Frank Ocean could finally afford to buy some cool rides for himself.
-The BMWs he got were the E30 M3, E90 M3 (which he crashed at one occasion) and an F10 M5.
-He also finally had a orange M3 built for himself that looked like the one on the cover of Nostalgia, Ultra album.
+After the success of his mixtape Nostalgia, Ultra, and first studio album Channel Orange Frank Ocean could finally afford to buy some cool rides for himself.
+The BMWs he got were the E30 M3, E90 M3 (which he crashed on one occasion), and an F10 M5.
+He also finally had an orange M3 built for himself that looked like the one on the cover of Nostalgia, Ultra album.
 The small difference in those cars are Frank’s painted mirrors (orange vs black).
 Frank’s love for BMW is similar to Tyler, check out Tyler The Creator cars.

 White Ferrari / Cars in songs

 While there are no white Ferraris in the Frank Ocean car collection “White Ferrari” is still a big part of his repertoire.
 An anthem for all of us that wish to be a bit taller.
 All jokes aside White Ferrari has a lot of meaning hidden inside it, it’s a song that belts you into the front seat of an emotional rollercoaster and ends in a weird catharsis.
 It’s a heartbreaking story of young lovers who were too afraid to share their feelings and then when they finally gather the courage to tell something it’s too late.
-The soft spoken nature of the song almost lifts the seriousness of love and makes it feel like a sad summer’s breeze so you barely notice the emotional heaviness of the whole song until it’s over.
-And it’s only then, after the song ends you understand that you are left empty and start to long for the feeling of listening it again… just like love.
+The soft-spoken nature of the song almost lifts the seriousness of love and makes it feel like a sad summer’s breeze so you barely notice the emotional heaviness of the whole song until it’s over.
+And it’s only then, after the song ends you understand that you are left empty and start to long for the feeling of listening to it again… just like love.

 “Mind on the road, your dilated eyes watch the clouds float